Maktor/Milestone-2-NCSTATE-Bootcamp/README.md

 Ready to run!
 7. Save all the files and start with the server, run "npm start", then run the same command in the client terminal.
 BOOM!

-# FUTURE
+# ISSUES
-We plan to add more features and better UI/UX for a better experience.
-Visual charts are also another implementation we are planning to work on.
+Upon the initial loading of the website, the splash screen functions as intended.
+However, upon subsequent attempts, the logo fails to appear or experiences a delay in loading.

 # CREDITS
-Sources listed below were used in process of development of this project:
+Sources listed below were used in the process of development of this project:
 1. https://iamtimsmith.com/blog/using-mongodb-with-express-js/
 2. https://dev.to/kjdowns/building-a-basic-api-using-express-node-and-mongodb-160f
 3. https://medium.com/geekculture/build-and-deploy-a-web-application-with-react-and-node-js-express-bce2c3cfec32